 Segment your potential accounts based on their level of engagement and interest and prioritize those with the highest likelihood of conversion, while making sure they’re aligned with your ideal customer profile (ICP).

-Develop personalized campaigns with tailored messaging and content for those accounts.
+Create personalized campaigns for those accounts with messaging and content that speaks to their specific context.
 You can include case studies, whitepapers, industry-specific examples, testimonials, and use cases that resonate with each account’s unique context.

 Engage target accounts through personalized emails, LinkedIn InMails, direct mail, and targeted ads.
-When you coordinate marketing and sales efforts, you will be able to deliver a cohesive and impactful ABM strategy
+Coordinate marketing and sales to run effective ABM campaigns.

 Event marketing and webinars